masteringmodernpayments/book/subscriptions.md

 $ rails g migration AddStripeIdToMember stripe_customer_id:string
 ```

-Remember that Stripe customers can only have one subscription, so there's no real point in having some sort of `Subscription` model.
+Remember that Stripe customers can only have one subscription, so there's no point in having some sort of `Subscription` model.

 ## Handling Upgrades and Downgrades